jarodms/ionic3-sidemenu-tabs/README.md

 I'm starting with the Confernece app and stripping a lot of it away, plus adding a few things.

 ## Latest
-* There is probably an easier way to do the version number.
-(03/06/18) Right now you have to manually update version.json
+* 03/14/18: during postinstall (`npm i`), version number is pulled from package.json and placed into assets\version.ts;  Thanks to  https://medium.com/@amcdnl/version-stamping-your-app-with-the-angular-cli-d563284bb94d

 # Ionic Conference Application